-The Women's Services team supported by frontline case managers empower women to identify realistic goals and provide the tools needed to achieve them.
-Individualized services allow us to work with each woman, given her own specific set of circumstances and needs.
-Advocates help our shelter guests and residents access wraparound services they need to survive and thrive.
-In order to meet the needs of the women served, we work with more than 123 other social services and government agencies and departments.
-Our focus is to effectively create a system of seamless service provision, support women with the sometimes-daunting task of matching needs with existing resources, and assist them with accessing those services.
+The Women's Services team is supported by frontline advocates/case managers who empower women to identify realistic goals and provide the tools needed to achieve them.
+Individualized services allow us to work with each woman, given her own specific set of circumstances.
+Advocates help our shelter guests and residents access the services and resources they need to survive and thrive by working consistently with local social service and government agencies.
+Our goal is to create a system of seamless service provision, support women with the sometimes-daunting task of matching needs with existing resources and assist them with accessing those services.
+In 2023, we added a Women's Services Clinician to our team to better address the mental health needs of our residents and guests; the clinician offers individual support sessions, clinical care coordination, as well as therapeutic group programming in our Women's Empowerment Center.